skronheim/UofT_Data_analytics/Homework/Module20/README.md

 Model 2, which was trained using oversampled data, improves the recall of high-risk loans from 89% (in Model 1) to 100%.
 Model 2 also improves the balanced accuracy from 94% to 99%, though the precision of high-risk loans does not change between the two models.

 This all means that Model 2 performs better, both overall and in recall of high-risk loans, and as such is the better model to use when predicting the safety of a potential load.
+Model 1 would be undesirable to use even in the absence of Model 2 because it only has 89% recall for high-risk loans, which means that many high-risk loans would slip through the model.